Top of the Foot Pain:

 - This usually takes many, many years to develop, and we see in people who work or stand on their feet almost all day long.

 - This is much different than a bunion.
 This is the jamming of the big toe joint until you develop significant trauma to the site.

 - The bunion is more like dislocation of the joint, whereas hallux prejudice and a bone spur are more arthritis.

 - If you think of your joint as a Teflon frying pan, just pretend that the missing cartilage is like your frying pan missing the Teflon coating.

 Bone Spur on Top of the Big Toe Treatment:

-- Another name for a bone spur on top of the big toe is known as treatment of hallux rigidus.
+- Another name for a bone spur on top of the big toe is known as hallux rigidus.

-- There are conservative treatment options which prevent surgery.
+- There are conservative treatment options that prevent surgery.